goschtl/zope/Zope3/trunk/src/zope/app/locking/README.txt

     provide fields that higher-level application components can use to implement and enforce such semantics

-  - can potentially be be used to build more ambitious locking mechanisms (such as WebDAV locking equivalent to Zope 2)
+  - can potentially be used to build more ambitious locking mechanisms (such as WebDAV locking equivalent to Zope 2)

   - supports common use cases that have been uncovered in several years